Using the Peter Lynch Strategy for Retail Investing

 It's been in a sneaky growth industry, as many Americans drive older cars and have a need to buy parts to fix them up, so it has dominated that industry.
 Most importantly, its industry hasn't experienced significant headwinds, so earnings have been easier to predict.
 It has a trailing 12-month P/E of 24.76 as of January 2021.

-As a result, it now has a niche, steady earnings, and a simple and predictable business model.
-While nobody would expect greatness from this stock, based on earnings per share (EPS), it grew by 10.97% from September 2019 to September 2020.
-This is compared with negative growth in the EPS for the S&P 500 over the same time frame.
+As a result, it now has a niche in the market.
+Advance Auto Parts experiences steady earnings and has a predictable and straightforward business model.
+While nobody would expect greatness from this stock—based on earnings per share (EPS)—it grew by 10.97% from September 2019 to September 2020.
+Compare this with negative growth in the EPS for the S&P 500 over the same time frame to see the difference.

 Predictable stocks with stellar financials often win out over the unproven superstars of stocks.

 Applying Advice From the Legend

 While you can't expect to match Peter Lynch's performance, you can improve your stock-picking abilities using his investment strategies.
 The wisdom behind Peter Lynch's quotes can help you pick great retail stocks that could be from small or predictable companies ignored by Wall Street analysts but may well reward you throughout your investment time horizon.
-But you still have to do your research and factor in both the financials and your instinct to choose the stocks that you think have the greatest upside.
+But you still have to do your research and factor in both the financials and your instinct to choose the stocks that you think have the most significant upside.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.